Shinenite/playground/content/avoidance journey/socialize for collaborations.md

 I really am way too in my head about this.
 I wish I could fake-it-til-I-make-it but I just cannot.
 I gotta approach it differently.
 I gotta do it in a way that makes sense for me.

 Though..
 I cannot be too upset at myself right now, as this whole thing I am doing RIGHT NOW is already a way I am trying to put myself out there, be authentic, and all of that good stuff.

+# the conclusion

+The post on this task was kinda just all vibes based.
+I think it was all very emotionally charged and All That.
+It’s okay though!

+I’m very proud of how I articulated myself in the [[socialize for collaborations#^ytevix|completion video]] for the task.
+Sometimes it’s not about doing things but realizing things as a result.
+And that is a result worth having, too. (speaking of, I made a page for [[the results]] of the journey which I will try to also keep updating as I go on!
+For now it is pretty short, though.)

+But seriously, I think there’s much I am already doing, and needing to be kind to myself.
+It’s interesting watching back the video where I was just having a bad vibe day, as I really never COMPLETELY voice the feelings that annoy me the most, but it also feels just a little too personal to do so.

+The fine line of “how much to put myself out there” and “nobody look at me” was so extremely thin here.
+But I suppose that’s just what being human is like, no?

+It is extremely amusing to me though that now that I feel so fired up to MAKE things and PUSH IT OUT THERE, I keep pulling tasks that aren’t exactly about that.
+See [[seek mentorship]].
+Oh well!

+# the videos

+<iframe width="560" height="315" src="https://www.youtube.com/embed/uVCARf-LU-w?si=DXfTSIxJ4C4YLOl_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2gw4OJKEZkg?si=0k5-GoDA49WGsH50" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IMVMkMQ5Bkg?si=6leav-lHqadncydy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> ^ytevix